 - Notation - Some folks suggest sedatives decrease stress while traveling, but these also can affect the breathing of brachycephalic dog or cat breeds.

 Airlines regularly update their animal policies; therefore, if you’re needing or intending to fly with your animals, always check before getting to the airport or check out their Airlines Policy Page about brachycephaly and learn if it’s possible to bring them or not.

 As you take him for a stroll, I bet there are passersby who stare, and perhaps even approach you and ask questions.

-While that breed may look tough and big, all of us know that Bulldogs may be playful softies which rapidly earn themselves an important part within our hearts.
+While that breed may look tough and big, all of us know that Bulldogs may be playful softies that rapidly earn themselves an important part of our hearts.